TheHive-Project/CortexDocs/analyzer_requirements.md

 }
 ```

-If you have troubles finding out the exact name of the analyzer you'd like to
+If you have troubles finding out the exact name of the analyzer or flavor you'd
- disable, you can use a command like the following to list the full names of
+like to disable, you can use a command like the following to list the full
- all the analyzers:
+names of all the analyzers/flavors:

 ```commandline
 $ grep "Register analyzer" /var/log/cortex/application.log \